Antonio-Nitu/marching-squares/README.md

 - GRID: Calculates and prints the intermediate binary grid to the console.
 - MARCH: Applies the Marching Squares algorithm to the currently loaded image, replacing it with its contour map.
 - RESIZE: Resizes the current image to be 4 times larger.
-- INIT_CONTUR: A utility command that prints all 16 possible 4x4 contour patterns as valid PPM images.
+- INIT_CONTOUR: A utility command that prints all 16 possible 4x4 contour patterns as valid PPM images.
 - EXIT: Terminates the program.

 # Example Workflow